Utopia-USS/game_15/README.md

 #### Game x Game

 Since we are able to use any widget as the game's content, we decided to use the `Game` widget itself.
 You must translate between two boards in order to complete the puzzle.
-Taking into account additional degree of freedom it's the hardest mode to play and might not be solvable in a reasonable amount of time.
-If that's the case, why did we even bother creating it?  **Because we could**
+Taking into account an additional degree of freedom, it's the hardest mode to play and might not be solvable in a reasonable amount of time.
+If that's the case, why did we even bother creating it?  **Because we could.**